notefinity-app/notefinity-core/COPILOT_INSTRUCTIONS.md

 ## Project Context

-This is the **open-source core** of Notefinity, a privacy-focused note-taking application.
+This is the **open-source core** of Notefinity, a privacy-focused knowledge management system.
 The primary purpose of this codebase is to demonstrate **complete transparency** - proving that the backend cannot access user data inappropriately.

 **License**: AGPL v3.0-or-later - This copyleft license ensures that any modifications or services built on this code must also be open source, protecting against competitors building proprietary services on our transparent foundation.